jlthompson96/jlthompson96/README.md

 Hello, my name is Joseph Thompson, and I am recent graduate from the University of North Carolina at Charlotte with my Bachelors in Computer Science.
 I am currently seeking a full time position.
 I have been working with technology just about my entire life.
 Whether it is smartphones, home computers, or servers, I have experience with building, repairing as well as troubleshooting with these systems.
 I also have experience working with software and or OSs that run on different types of systems.
 From MacOS to Windows to Linux, I have used and had experience with each of these different environments.

 - 🔭 I’m currently working on ...
-Finding a full time position
+Expanding my skills
 - 🌱 I’m currently learning ...
 Full Stack Development
 - 📫 How to reach me: ... <a href="https://jlthompson96.github.io/Resume_Website/" class="btn btn-light btn-round">Visit My Website</a> or [Email Me](mailto:joeythompson1014@gmail.com)